 Because of the auto-scaling and ease-of-use afforded by PaaS, and the abstraction/obfuscation it gives the vendor, it usually costs a premium over renting the underlying infrastructure directly (IaaS).

 IaaS is the provision of virtual servers and storage that organizations use on a pay-as-you-go basis.
 This is the most powerful type of cloud in that virtually any application and any configuration that is fit for the internet can be mapped to this type of service but is also the most technically challenging to exploit.
 Amazon’s Elastic Compute Cloud (EC2), Simple Storage Service (S3), HP Openstack and Microsoft Azure are examples of IaaS,

 In practice, cloud suppliers often provide additional services alongside IaaS offerings, so the boundary between IaaS and PaaS can become blurred.
-However in its purest form compute IaaS can be considered as a bunch of un-managed virtual machines (VMs) for which you provide the operating system image, that can be scaled up and down (by spinning up and tearing down VMs) according to your application’s needs in near-real time (ie. within minutes).
+However in its purest form compute IaaS can be considered as a bunch of un-managed virtual machines (VMs) for which you provide the operating system image, that can be scaled up and down (by spinning up and tearing down VMs) according to your application’s needs in near-real-time (ie. within minutes).
 IaaS data storage is more simple, working like a giant disk drive where you only get billed for what you are using, usually on an hour-by-hour basis.

 Private vs. Public – “deployment models”

 Public cloud means that your virtual machines are sat on the same physical host servers as other clients.
-A private cloud is where the host servers, and in some cases the physical network or even an entire data centre facility, is dedicated to one client.
+A private cloud is where the host servers, and in some cases, the physical network or even an entire data center facility, is dedicated to one client.
 A private cloud is an infrastructure dedicated to one client that scales as necessary.
 Some people would call that a “virtual private cloud”.